modlix-india/reactor-flatmap-util/README.md

 ### flatMapMono

 `flatMapMono` takes 2 to 10 functions as parameters.
 Each parameter is a function with increasing number of parameters.
 First parameter is a `Supplier<Mono<F>>`, second is a `Function<F, Mono<S>>` are mandatory and the next parameters are functions with increasing number of parameters.
-Each parameter's function's parameter is return Mono's type.
-This function call will return a Mono of last parameter's function's Mono.
+Each argument's function's parameter is the value of Mono returned from the previous function argument. `flatMapMono` call will return a Mono of last function argument's return Mono.

 **Example 1:**